 Copies the current position to an internal clipboard in FEN format and sets the X selection to the position text.
+The shifted Ctrl-C key is a keyboard equivalent.
 The position can be pasted to another application (such as a text editor or another copy of XBoard) using that application's paste command.
 In many X applications, such as xterm and emacs, the middle mouse button can be used for pasting; in XBoard, you must use the Paste Position command.